 Growing up, everyone has a time when they wet the bed.
 Whether they are a toddler or older child, it’s something that is almost a milestone in growing up.
-But it gets old both as the child and as the parent.
+But it gets old both as the child and as the parent and we just want to be able to stop bedwetting in its tracks.

 With our oldest, we had the rule of no underwear until she had at least a week of no accidents at night.
 It worked perfectly in a short amount of time; probably around a month or less.
 But having more than one child means we see more than one side of this story.
 One of our kids took a few years of trying to be completely successful with this strategy.